-Z is for Zone of Vision

-This is what you can see as you look forward and to the side from your vehicle
+Your Zone of Vision is what you can see as you look forward and to the side from your vehicle.

-For example, Car (A) cannot see either Car (B) or (4) in the illustration.
+For example, Car (A) cannot see either Car (B) or (4) in the illustration above.

 As you approach a junction, your zone of vision onto the other road usually improves.